-Access and egress to the site can be achieved via a number of roads around the majority of the site boundary.
-Many of these routes are impacted by surface water, with the B1383 impacted by fluvial flooding, shown in Flood Zone3b of the indicative Flood Zones.
-Consideration should be given to the safest route to and from the site in times of flood to ensure safe access and egress can be achieved at all times.
-Fluvial flood risk divides the site into two; it is important that development on both sides of the watercourse have safe access and egress in times of flooding.
+Access and egress to the site is possible via the A414, Eastwick Road, Eastwick Hall Lane, Church Lane and two unnamed roads to the north of the site.
+The majority of these roads are impacted by surface water flooding according to uFMfSW and fluvial flooding.
+Consideration is needed as to how safe access and egress can be achieved to the whole site in times of flood.
+Fluvial flood risk divides the site; it is important that development across the site has safe access and egress in times of flooding.